PRMI has helped over 225,000 families with home financing. We help first time home buyers!

 - Receive a link to pay for your appraisal online using a credit card.
 This is your only upfront cost; other costs associated with your loan will be paid at closing.

 - Receive a phone call from the assigned appraiser to schedule the appointment to visit your home.
 The appraiser may ask questions to help determine the overall value of your home.

-- Meet our company's processor, who will contact you with any questions as she prepares your file ready for our Underwriter.
+- Meet our company’s processor, who will call you with any questions as they prepare your file for our Underwriter.

 - Review your Loan Estimate, the document that provides your estimated closing costs and loan program details.

 - Have you sign your first loan documents – the upfront disclosures, after you’ve given us an “Intent to Proceed.”